metu-balance/imbalance-baselines/README.md

 #### generate_data

-This function ...
-TODO ...
+This function prepares the desired dataset's objects along with variables holding related information to be used in training and testing.

 ### models.py

 This file contains the custom ResNet definitions to be used in training.
+Currently, only a custom ResNet-32 model is defined.

 #### ResNet32